Experts Opinion on Retrieving Medical Records Default Image

 Here are some of her general medical record retrieval tips for personal injury lawyers:

-• Always include a HIPAA-compliant authorization signed and dated by your client that contains your client’s date of birth and social security number with your initial request.
+• Always include a HIPAA-compliant authorization, signed and dated by your client and that contains your client’s date of birth and social security number, with your initial request.

 • Ensure that the HIPAA authorization and cover letter either includes the date of service or date range for the records you are looking to receive.